 мсм ВМР Parameter Quantity Units Does BMP Demonstrate a Direct Reduction in Pollutants?
-(Yes / No / Explain) 1 Brochures quantities of materials distributed or posted 80 After the Storm brochures, 80 pet waste brochures materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 Develop Materials for Local Schools/ Libraries 50 stormwater coloring books coloring books No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 Education of Construction Site Personnel quantities of educational 1 guidance document/ 80 brochures/ stormwater website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 Public Service Announce- ments number of PSAs 4 PSAs on stormwater quality website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+(Yes / No / Explain) 1 Flyers and Brochures estimated quantities of materials distributed or posted 80 After the Storm brochures, 80 pet waste brochures materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+Develop Materials for Local Schools/ Libraries education 50 stormwater coloring books coloring books No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+Personnel quantities of educational materials or guidance 1 guidance document/ 80 brochures/ stormwater website No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+Public Service Announce- ments 4 PSAs on stormwater quality website No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.

-number of website updates and estimated number of hits 2 updates; 1,902 site visits site visits/ updates No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-SWMP Availability methods of making SWMP available SWMP made available on stormwater quality website locations No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-SWMP Committee number of meetings held and associated sign-in sheets 2 sign-in sheets No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 Stormwater Hotline estimated number of phone calls received 5 phone calls Yes, receiving and responding to phone calls concerning illicit discharges allows the permittee to make appropriate corrections to the storm sewer system.
-MS4 Outfall Inspections percentage of outfalls inspected approxi- mately 20% of the total outfalls were inspected percentage Yes, locating and eliminating illicit discharges represents a direct reduction in pollutants. , , , , , , , , , , , , , , , , , , , , number of enforcement actions o enforcement actions Yes, enforcement of local illicit discharge regulations represents a direct reduction in pollutants.
+1 Stormwater Quality Website number of website updates and estimated number of hits 1 update; 14 site visits site visits/ updates No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 SWMP Availability methods of making SWMP available SWMP made available on stormwater quality website locations No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 SWMP Committee number of meetings held and associated sign-in sheets 2 sign-in sheets No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 Stormwater Hotline estimated number of phone calls received 6 phone calls Yes, receiving and responding to phone calls concerning illicit discharges allows the permittee to make appropriate corrections to the storm sewer system.
+2 MS4 Outfall Inspections percentage of outfalls inspected approxi- mately 20% of the total outfalls were inspected percentage Yes, locating and eliminating illicit discharges represents a direct reduction in pollutants.
+Mechanisms number of enforcement actions actions Yes, enforcement of local illicit discharge regulations represents a direct reduction in pollutants.

-3 number of plans reviewed 3 permits Yes, reviewing plans ensures that appropriate structural controls are being used to reduce pollution.
-3 number of construction site inspections 115 inspections Yes, inspection of construction sites ensures that appropriate controls are in place and functioning properly to reduce pollution.
-3 Posting number of applicable permittee owned construction sites 3 site notices Yes, complying with the Construction General Permit requirements on permittee owned sites helps reduce the amount of pollutants being discharged.
-4 Development Project Plan Review number of plans reviewed 121 plans Yes, reviewing construction plans ensures that appropriate post construction controls are being used to reduce pollution.
-5 Equipment Maintenance total number of vehicles/ equipment operated by MS4 1186 vehicles/ equipment Yes - Properly maintaining vehicles and equipment reduces the chance of pollutants being discharged to the MS4 5 Garbage Collection litter/garbage removed ~1,086.47 tons of litter/ garbage removed cubic yards Yes, conducting litter/garbage collection reduces the amount of floatables and other dumping related waste.
-5 Municipally Owned Construction number of permittee owned construction sites 0 sites Yes, inspecting permitee owned construction sites for appropriate controls represents a direct reduction in pollution.
+1 1 Construction Site Plan Review number of plans reviewed 1 permits Yes, reviewing plans ensures that appropriate structural controls are being used to reduce pollution. number of construction site inspections 29 inspections Yes, inspection of construction sites ensures that appropriate controls are in place and functioning properly to reduce pollution.
+Posting number of applicable permittee owned construction sites 1 site notices Yes, complying with the Construction General Permit requirements on permittee owned sites helps reduce the amount of pollutants being discharged.
+Development Project Plan Review number of plans reviewed 7,255 plans Yes, reviewing construction plans ensures that appropriate post construction controls are being used to reduce pollution.
+Equipment Maintenance total number of vehicles/ equipment operated by MS4 1,075 vehicles/ equipment Yes, properly maintaining vehicles and equipment reduces the chance of pollutants being discharged to the MS4.
+Garbage Collection litter/garbage ~1,095.3 tons of litter/ garbage removed tons Yes, conducting litter/garbage collection reduces the amount of floatables and other dumping related waste.
+Municipally Owned Construction number of permittee owned construction sites 1 sites Yes, inspecting permitee owned construction sites for appropriate controls represents a direct reduction in pollution.